SajeelKA/MultiModalTransformer/README.md

 ## Instructions

-#### This project was trained on Google Colaboratory, so a path needs to be made under '/content/drive/MyDrive/MultiModal' as it will act as the root directory
+#### This project was trained on Google Colaboratory, so a path needs to be made under '/content/drive/MyDrive/MultiModal'
+#### in your Google Drive.
+This path will act as the root directory

 #### Next, you can open the runTrainingScript.ipynb file and login to huggingface through the command-line using a token generated from a huggingface account